 - Digital I/O, analogue I/O, temperature measurement, ultrasonics and servo's are standard supported

-- After the definition of the I/O, the I/O can be monitored and controlled in the PC
+- After the definition of the I/O, the I/O can be monitored and controlled by the HMI app

 - The FSM supports multiple active states